feldera/feldera/docs/cloud.md

 :::tip
 When you install an ingress controller, it uses an AWS load balancer to expose an IP address via a generated DNS name for external access.
-By default, creating an ingress controller leads to both an internal and external load balancer being created, with the external one being prefered to expose services.
-Most Feldera Cloud users should prefer to only expose the service over an internal load balancer.
+By default, creating ingress controllers leads to both an internal and external load balancer being created, with the external one being prefered to expose services.
+Most Feldera Cloud users should prefer to only expose  services only an internal load balancer.
 :::

-### Ingress that only uses an internal balancer

 To install an ingress controller where the external load balancer is disabled, first create the following file: